-This update is a snapshot of progress of major projects around Bangkok in December 2021.
+Welcome to the annual Bangkok construction update.
+This is a snapshot of major projects around Bangkok as of December 2022.
 An ongoing list of projects can be found on the Future Bangkok page.
-This Bangkok construction update is part of the ongoing construction updates series for cities in Southeast Asia.

 Address: Wireless, Rama IV, Sathorn Road, Bangkok.

 One Bangkok is a mixed-use development featuring office towers, luxury hotels, luxury condos, and retail spaces.
 I arrived at the Lumphini MRT exit and was stunned to see how much progress this project has made.

 Construction has been fast, but it has come at a cost with the death of 3 workers this year.

 See more photos and all reported news updates at the One Bangkok page.

 Dusit Central Park is a mixed-use development featuring three towers of 78, 46, and 40 storeys.
 Work is also progressing at a fast pace here, so Lumphini Park will soon be surrounded by towers on two sides.

 The easiest vantage place I could find was by passing on the Silom BTS.
 You can see the basement area completed with one tower under construction.
 The greenery to the left is Lumphini Park, and the buildings in the distance on the left are One Bangkok.